Convention on Certain Conventional Weapons

 The United Nations Convention on Certain Conventional Weapons (CCW or CCWC), concluded at Geneva on October 10, 1980, and entered into force in December 1983, seeks to prohibit or restrict the use of certain conventional weapons which are considered excessively injurious or whose effects are indiscriminate.
-The full title is Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects.
+The full title of the treaty is "Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects."
 The convention covers land mines, booby traps, incendiary devices, blinding laser weapons and clearance of explosive remnants of war.

 Objectives

 The aim of the convention and its protocols is to provide new rules for the protection of civilians from injury by weapons that are used in armed conflicts and also to protect combatants from unnecessary suffering.
 The convention covers fragments that are undetectable in the human body by X-rays, landmines and booby traps, and incendiary weapons, blinding laser weapons and the clearance of explosive remnants of war.
 Parties to the convention must take legislative and other actions to ensure compliance with the convention.

 CCWC includes five protocols dealing with specific weapons.
 The convention and its annexed protocols apply in all types of armed conflict, both international and non-international.
 This was not the case when the convention was first adopted, but the scope was expanded by two conferences in 1996 and 2001.
 Some provisions also apply after open hostilities has ended, such as the rules in protocols II and V about minimizing the dangers from mines and other ordnance.

 CCWC lacks verification and enforcement mechanisms and spells out no formal process for resolving compliance concerns.
 A state-party can refute its commitment to the convention or any of the protocols, but it will remain legally bound until one year after notifying the treaty depositary, the UN Secretary-General, of its intent to be free of its obligations.